Jorgey1/la-buena-vida/about.md

 A place to include any other types of information that you'd like to include about yourself.

+We created a Bali Blog in order for people to gain knowledge before / during a trip to the Island of the Gods.

 ### Contact me

 [email@domain.com](mailto:email@domain.com)